jesusaguado/site/jesusaguado-github-site/content/_index.md

 # About me

+I'm Jesús Aguado.
+I am a scientist and technologist with a passion for data analysis, machine learning and statistics.
-Hello!
-This is my personal page.
-You can check my CV [here](docs/curriculum.pdf).
+You can check my CV
+[here](docs/curriculum.pdf).
 This page is hosted on my [ Github](https://github.com/jesusaguado) repository.
-I will be publishing some of my projects over there.
+I will be publishing some of my projects and thoughts over here.

 ## Publications